Michael Moore: Personal life

-Moore married film producer Kathleen Glynn on October 19, 1991.
+Moore met Kathleen Glynn at the Flint Voice, and they married on October 19, 1991.
 He filed for divorce on June 17, 2013.
 On July 22, 2014, the divorce was finalized.

-Moore was raised a Catholic but disagrees with traditional church teaching on subjects such as abortion and same-sex marriage.
+Moore is Catholic, but has differed with some of the traditional church teaching on subjects such as abortion and same-sex marriage.
 In an interview with The A.V.
 Club, when asked if there was a God, he stated, "Yes, there is.
 I don't know how you define that, but yeah."

-Following the Columbine High School massacre, Moore acquired a lifetime membership to the National Rifle Association (NRA).
+Following the Columbine High School massacre, Moore acquired a lifetime membership to the National Rifle Association of America (NRA).
 Moore said that he initially intended to become the NRA's president to dismantle the organization, but he soon dismissed the plan as too difficult.
 Gun rights supporters such as Dave Kopel said there was no chance of that happening; David T. Hardy and Jason Clarke wrote that Moore failed to discover that the NRA selects a president not by membership vote but by a vote of the board of directors.

 In 2005, Time named Moore one of the world's 100 most influential people.
 Later in 2005, Moore founded the Traverse City Film Festival held annually in Traverse City, Michigan.
 In 2009, he co-founded the Traverse City Comedy Festival, also held annually in Traverse City, where Moore helped to spearhead the renovation of the historic downtown State Theater.